signalfx/signalfx-agent/README.md

 ### Single Host

+Your SignalFx API Token can be obtained from the Organization->Access Token tab in SignalFx.

+Certain installation statements include YOUR_SIGNALFX_REALM.
+If this value is not set, SignalFx assumes your organization is in the us0 realm.
+To determine if you are in a different realm and need to supply your realm value in those statements, check your profile page in the SignalFx web application.

 The Smart Agent for Linux contains a Java JRE runtime and a Python runtime, so there are no additional dependency requirements.